 Daniel set his arm for Ginny to take as she stepped lightly from the vehicle.
-He didn't imagine women.
+He didn't imagine Celia thought money was of any real significance to him-certainly not in anything having to do with women.
 She was just making a point of being nasty, rather as Ginny did about Celia's age.
 Like mother, like daughter, he supposed; though probably Adele would say something harsher about humanity in general.